edzhelyov/stock-prices/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+The project has a backend using the [NestJS](nestjs.com) framework and a frontend part with React using the [Create React App](https://github.com/facebook/create-react-app).

 ## Architecture and design decisions

-All design decisions are influenced by the following two factors: I don't have any prior NestJS knowledge and I don't want to spend a lot of time on the task.
-With that in mind, I will try to understand the minimal context required to implement a basic NestJS, but some techniques might not be the best practices in the framework.
-Regardless, I want this code to be production ready, so it will follow proper separation of concerns.

-At the moment I use only e2e testing which gives us the best confidence the application is working and enable easy refactoring.
+This is what I consider a production ready code, but with the following constraints:

+* I don't have prior knowledge of NestJS and latest React eco-system.
+* I have spend the minimum amount of time to get the code fully functional and adhere as best as possible to the specific framework practices.
+* There are plenty of places that can be done better and more fit to the specific framework, but I have decided to stop there based on the previous two factors.

+I have skipped a real end to end tests with Playwright or something similar, but I decided that it is OK to do so.

+The difference is only technical in the way how we would need to setup the backend app and it's data.
+The integration tests will be similar to the ones in the frontend, but with a real connection to the backend.

+## Backend

+Go to the `server` folder and run the following commands to start with the project:

-## Installation
+### Installation

 ```bash
 $ npm install
 ```

-## Running the app
+### Running the app

 ```bash
 # development